Home Google Tools How To Add a Contact Form on Google Sites | Google Booking Form

 2.2

-We now have a total of four fields on the Google Sites form.
+We now have a total of four fields on our Google Sites Contact Form.

-Using this form, visitors can enter their name and email as well as leave their phone number and message if they like.
+Using this form, visitors can enter their name and email as well as leave their phone number or a message if they like.

 You can also create a spreadsheet and collect all your responses within it.

-We have a separate tutorial on how to link Zapier with HubSpot CRM.
+Check out my separate tutorial on how to link Zapier with HubSpot CRM

 It covers: